-Physically a Racklet rack is a about the size of a 1 liter milk carton and hosts single board computers conforming to the Raspberry Pi 3/4 form factor.
+Physically a Racklet rack is a bit larger than a one liter milk carton and hosts single board computers conforming to the Raspberry Pi 3/4 form factor.
 The defining features of Racklet compared to other "Raspberry Pi clouds" are the fully integrated and secure but still pluggable open source firmware/software/hardware solutions, and the scalability enabled by e.g. hotplug support as well as the inexpensive and available manufacturing techniques applied.

 Racklet aims to inspire their users to explore how modern, advanced server architectures work in practice, in a tangible and educational way.
 With the new-found knowledge and inspiration, the user may apply their modernization skills on traditional server infrastructure, which improves the status quo and pushes the industry forward.
 The aim of the project is also to write modular pieces of software and firmware that can be re-used across a diverse set of systems, not only on Racklet itself.

 Racklet is defined by its values and principles.
 Below you can read about the 9 values that shape this project, and what they mean in practice.
 One value to highlight here is accessibility.
 Racklet is 100% open source and should be accessible to a group as diverse as possible from all over the world.
 This means all parts of the system should be reproducible through open PCB designs, 3D-printed casing, and commodity, off-the-shelf hardware.
 We want to lower the barrier of entry for this domain.